particlesilo/particlesilo/README.md

 Well-made science communication content are scattered through the web.
-If one wants to prepare for a presentation, either for outreach and even for writing a scientific article for whatever level, it takes time to go through the internet to look for the best sources for us to find /"the right words", "the right images'' /or the right video to explain a concept with a sense of satisfaction and clarity in the end.
-The *"Particle Silo"* project aims to facilitate this process by providing an *agile*, *personalizable*, and *shareable* content aggregator that is intuitive to use for science communicators and learners across different levels.
+If one wants to prepare for a presentation, either for outreach and even for writing a scientific article for whatever level, it takes time to go through the internet to look for the best sources for us to find "*the right words", "the right images*" or the right video to explain a concept with a sense of satisfaction and clarity in the end.
+The *"Particle Silo"* project aims to facilitate this process by providing an **agile**, **personalizable**, and **shareable** content aggregator that is intuitive to use for science communicators and learners across different levels.

 Check out our Figma Prototype [here](https://www.figma.com/proto/nGJUMtXkLBWiAXys72VtcT/Particle-Silo-Website-features?node-id=135%3A724&scaling=min-zoom&page-id=135%3A167&starting-point-node-id=135%3A681)!